 People love Puerto Vallarta and its surroundings for the beauty of the nature, the lifestyle opportunities, the surfing, and decent connectivity.
 This is not about to change.
 The new highway and airport terminal will only consolidate Puerto Vallarta as a premium and well-connected destination.

-Buy Puerto Vallarta Real Estate with Paul
+Contact Paul to buy Puerto Vallarta Real Estate

 I talked to many realtors in Puerto Vallarta but immediately liked Paul as he was very honest with regards to numbers and setting expectations.
 Paul, originally from New Zealand, has been living in Mexico for a number of years and immediately fell in love with Puerto Vallarta.
 He can help you find your dream home in PV.
-You can find out more about his buyerโ€™s agent services here.
-Alternatively, you can send him an email: paul@thewanderinginvestor.com.
-Include your WhatsApp number if you use it as he is a keen user ๐Ÿ™‚

 Frequently Asked Questions